Correlation of Age and Biological Clock with Infertility

 While the biological clock or age of onset of both the climacteric and the menopause is largely genetically determined (and may vary from woman to woman) other factors, such as exposure to environmental toxins, radiation, systemic and pelvic pathology or surgery that compromises ovarian blood flow, can influence the timing of both events.
 Most American women will enter the climacteric in their early to mid forties and enter the menopause around age 45 to 55.

 Egg quality progressively declines after age 35 as a normal consequence of progressive aging, such that an ever increasing number of a woman’s egg quota will, upon fertilization, have an abnormal chromosome number and/or structure (i.e., aneuploidy).
-It is important to note that even in young women, over 60% of eggs are aneuploid.
-The incidence increases with advancing age, so that by age 40-42 years, the incidence is probably around 80% – rising to over 90% by age 44-45.
+It is important to note that even in young women, a large percentage of eggs are aneuploid.
+The incidence increases with advancing age.

 Many aneuploid embryos develop into blastocysts (embryos).
 Some of these even implant into the uterine lining.
 While most aneuploid embryos will usually miscarry early in the first trimester of pregnancy, a few continue to develop into viable fetuses, some of which proceed to a live birth and manifest as a birth defect such as Trisomy-21 (Down’s syndrome).